apache/nuttx/configs/dk-tm4c129x/README.txt

   Starting OpenOCD

-    If you are in the top-level NuttX build directlory then you should be able to start the OpenOCD daemon like:
+    If you are in the top-level NuttX build directory then you should be able to start the OpenOCD daemon like:

       oocd.sh $PWD